Thanks to The Whiteface Lodge for hosting our stay and experience.

 What to know before you go

-The Whiteface Lodge is a luxury resort for all four seasons, and suite rates (starting at $300) vary depending on the time of year.
+The Whiteface Lodge is a luxury resort for all four seasons, and suite rates (starting at $395) vary depending on the time of year and increase on weekends and holidays.
 Almost all the on-site resort amenities are included in the price.
-There are two restaurants at the Lodge—Kanu, a more formal dining experience, and Peak 47 for casual meals with a lounge and bar area.
+There are two restaurants at the Lodge—Kanu, a more formal dining experience, and Peak 47 for casual meals with a lounge.
 During the summer, guests have access to the nearby Canoe Club, Whiteface Lodge’s exclusive Lake Placid beachfront area down the road.
 The lakeside spot has complimentary canoes, kayaks, pedal boats, paddle boards for water fun, and a grill for lunch and ice cream.
 The resort’s fleet of motorboat watercraft is also available, with a deluxe Pontoon boat for cruising and a Ski Nautique for tubing, water skiing, or wakeboarding.

 7 Whiteface Inn Lane